-Through the ASMFC, if possible, states are recommended to develop and implement an angler education program.
-The main tool of the education program will be a website accessible from each state fisheries agency website.
+States are recommended to develop and implement an angler education program.
+The main tool of the education program could be a website accessible from each state fisheries agency website.
 When funding is available, states should develop posters and/or brochures for posting and distributing at boat launches, shore-based fishing areas, and for placement on charter and rental boats.
 State agencies should also coordinate outreach to anglers through influential fishing organizations.

 In order to promote the use of circle hooks, states are encouraged to develop public education and outreach campaigns on the benefits of circle hooks when fishing with bait.
-Angler education on the benefits of using circle hooks and on the effective safe handling of fish caught and released remains a critical component to improve post release survival.
+Angler education on the benefits of using circle hooks and on the effective safe handling of fish caught and released remains a critical component to improve post-release survival.